danvk/source-map-explorer/README.md

     These are regular expressions.

-* `--no-root`: By default, source-map-explorer finds common prefixes between all source files and eliminates them, since they add complexity to the visualization with no real benefit.
+* `--no-root`: By default, `source-map-explorer` finds common prefixes between all source files and eliminates them, since they add complexity to the visualization with no real benefit.
 But if you want to disable this behavior, set the `--no-root` flag.

+* `--no-border-checks`: Disable invalid mapping column/line checks.
+By default, when a source map references column/line with bigger index than available in the source `source-map-explorers` throws an error indicating that specified source map might be wrong for the source.

 * `--coverage`: If the path to a valid a chrome code coverage JSON export is supplied, the tree map will be colorized according to which percentage of the modules code was executed